Examination of doctoral courses

 Guidelines for course examiner

 According to the Higher Education Ordinance, the university shall appoint an examiner to set grades upon completion of a course.
+As the course director, you are responsible for contacting your head of department / department management to inform about your planned course and provide a basis for decision regarding an examiner.

 At KI the following applies for examiners: